 - Hand pulling of Japanese stiltgrass can be effective for small populations.
 It is shallow rooted and generally easy to pull.
-Bag or dispose in the trash any time after mid-summer when seeds can be present. - Pulling in late summer (July onwards) allows existing stiltgrass seeds in the seed bank to germinate but does not leave enough growing season for them to establish. - Mowing should be done while the plants are in flower but before seed set -- usually August.
-If stiltgrass is mowed in June, flowers low on the stems may still set seed, so repeat mowing will be needed.
-A late mowing will set the plants back, but mowing too early will result in the plants still being able to flower and set seed. - Weed-whacking can be done once, just before seeds mature in August/early September.
-Cut stiltgrass as low as possible, scalping the ground, to remove all flowers.
-Hold the trimmer at a slight downward angle so the string digs about a quarter inch into the ground to sever roots from stems. - Mowing and weed-whacking are problematic when stiltgrass grows in with other plants, or in woodlands that can't be mowed.
+Bag or dispose in the trash any time after mid-summer when seeds can be present. - Pulling or mowing in mid-summer (June to July) allows existing stiltgrass seeds in the soil to germinate but does not leave enough growing season for them to set seed for next year. - Mowing can be done while the plants are in flower but before seed set -- usually August.
+If stiltgrass is mowed in June, flowers low on the stems may still set seed, so repeat mowing will be needed. - Weed-whacking can be done just before seeds mature in late August/early September.
+Cut stiltgrass as low as possible to remove all flowers.
+Hold the trimmer at a slight downward angle so the string digs into the ground to sever roots from stems. - Mowing and weed-whacking are problematic when stiltgrass grows in with other plants, or in woodlands that can't be mowed easily.

-Alternate Method: Smother and Re-plant
+Another Method: Smother and Re-plant